543 R1 – Regulations and Procedures for Distribution of NonSchool Publications by Students

 d.
 The grade(s) of students to whom the display or distribution is intended.

-2. Within twenty-four (24) hours of the submission, the principal (or the principal’s designee) will render a decision whether the material violates the Guidelines in section A or the time, place and manner restrictions in section D of the regulation.
+- Within one (1) school day of the submission, the principal (or the principal’s designee) will render a decision whether the material violates the Guidelines in section A or the time, place and manner restrictions in section D of the regulation.
 In the event that permission to distribute the material is denied, the person submitting the request shall be informed in writing of the reasons for the denial.

-3. If the student submitting the request does not receive a response within twenty-four (24) hours of submission, the student shall contact the principal’s office to verify that the lack of response was not due to an inability to locate the student.
+- If the student submitting the request does not receive a response within one (1) school day of submission, the student shall contact the principal’s office to verify that the lack of response was not due to an inability to locate the student.
 If the student has made this verification and there is no response to the request, the material may be distributed in accordance with the time, place and manner provisions in section D.

-4. If the student is dissatisfied with the decision of the principal (or the principal’s designee), the student may submit a written request for appeal to the Superintendent of Schools.
-If the student does not receive a response within three (3) days (not counting Saturdays, Sundays or holidays) of submitting the appeal, the student shall contact the Superintendent’s office to verify that the lack of response is not due to an inability to locate the student.
+- If the student is dissatisfied with the decision of the principal (or the principal’s designee), the student may submit a written request for appeal to the Superintendent of Schools.
+The decision of the Superintendent shall be final.
+If the student does not receive a response within three (3) school days (not counting Saturdays, Sundays or holidays) of submitting the appeal, the student shall contact the Superintendent’s office to verify that the lack of response is not due to an inability to locate the student.
 If the student has made this verification and there is no response to the appeal, the material may be distributed in accordance with the time, place and manner provisions in section D.

 D. Time, Place and Manner of Distribution.